hannesk95/Asynchronous-Value-Iteration/README.md

 # Asynchronous-Value-Iteration
-This project implements an asynchronous value iteration for a MDP.
-Python and C++ are linked using CFFI.
+This project implements an asynchronous value iteration for a Markov Decisioin Process (MDP).
+Python (for convenience purposes) and C++ (for performance purposes) are linked using CFFI.

 - backend includes the python module
 - cpp_backend includes the C++ source code